Correlating provider supply and demand: Medical Staff Development Planning

 - Reviewing the hospital’s strategic plans for the future and service line growth objectives

 “CHC is a trusted business companion that has paired nicely with our organization.
-The data they provide makes each day run more efficiently, giving me the opportunity to focus on recruiting quality physicians.”
+The data they provide makes each day run more efficiently, giving me the opportunity to focus on recruiting quality providers.”

 Michelle Adams, Director of Physician Recruiting, Baptist Hospitals of Southeast Texas